HL7/carin-bb/input/pagecontent/change_notes.md

 CARIN Consumer Directed Payer Data Exchange (CARIN IG for Blue Button®) was developed under the <a href="https://www.carinalliance.com/">CARIN Alliance</a>.

-<h3> Changes and Updates for Version 2.1.0 (from version 2.0.0)</h3>
+### Changes and Updates for Version 2.1.0 (from version 2.0.0)

-The current official published version of CARIN BB for FHIR R4
+The current official published version of CARIN BB for FHIR R4, An update of STU2 addressing various issues and added support for US Core 6.1.0

 <ul>
-  <li>Changed base profile of the <a href="StructureDefinition-C4BB-Patient.html">Patient</a>, <a href="StructureDefinition-C4BB-Coverage.html">Coverage</a>, <a href="StructureDefinition-C4BB-Practitioner.html">Practitioner</a>, <a href="StructureDefinition-C4BB-Organization.html">Organization</a>, and <a href="StructureDefinition-C4BB-RelatedPerson.html">RelatedPerson</a> to <a href="https://hl7.org/fhir/us/core/STU6.1/">US Core 6.1</a> and added complies with requirements to <a href="https://hl7.org/fhir/us/core/STU3.1.1/">US Core 3.1.1</a> where there was a profile in that version (<a href="https://jira.hl7.org/browse/FHIR-46374">FHIR-46374</a>) *.
-Note: Most of the changes from US Core 3.1.1 to 6.1 are reductions in Must Support requirements, but there are a small number of breaking changes to note, including:
+  <li>Changed base profile of the <a href="StructureDefinition-C4BB-Patient.html">Patient</a>, <a href="StructureDefinition-C4BB-Coverage.html">Coverage</a>, <a href="StructureDefinition-C4BB-Practitioner.html">Practitioner</a>, <a href="StructureDefinition-C4BB-Organization.html">Organization</a>, and <a href="StructureDefinition-C4BB-RelatedPerson.html">RelatedPerson</a> to <a href="https://hl7.org/fhir/us/core/STU6.1/">US Core 6.1</a> and added complies with requirements to <a href="https://hl7.org/fhir/us/core/STU3.1.1/">US Core 3.1.1</a> where there was a profile in that version (<a href="https://jira.hl7.org/browse/FHIR-46374">FHIR-46374</a>) <br/>Note: Most of the changes from US Core 3.1.1 to 6.1 are reductions in Must Support requirements, but there are a small number of breaking changes to note, including:
     <ul>
       <li>The <a href="StructureDefinition-C4BB-Coverage.html">Coverage</a> profile now requires the member identifier, if present, to have a type of <code>MB</code> from system <code>http://terminology.hl7.org/CodeSystem/v2-0203</code>.
 The previous version of this profile did not have specific requirements for the member ID, though the example had a member ID that matched US Core 6.1 requirements.</li>
       <li>The <a href="StructureDefinition-C4BB-Coverage.html">Coverage</a> profile now has an extensible binding to a ValueSet to Coverage.type, where there was no previous binding.</li>